nunchuk-io/nunchuk-journal/keys-are-not-enough.md

 Things started to change with the introduction of more advanced scripting capabilities, beginning with [BIP16 (P2SH)](https://github.com/bitcoin/bips/blob/master/bip-0016.mediawiki).
 With P2SH, the script component can be almost anything.
 A good example is [Peter Todd's bounties](https://bitcointalk.org/index.php?topic=293382.0) for finding cryptographic hash collisions.
 But a more typical use case for P2SH invloves multisig wallets, where funds are controlled by more than one public key.

 P2SH-enabled multisig means that addresses are no longer predictable, because the order of the public keys included matters.
 For example, a 2-of-3 P2SH multisig address could be built 6 different ways, depending on how you order the 3 public keys.
 If you don't back up the redeemScript, which contains this order, you might not even know which addresses belong to you!
 All is not lost, since you can "try out" all permutations.
-But this brute-force approach is problematic, as we shall see later on.
+But this brute-force approach is costly and non-scalable, as we shall see later on.

 Another development occured on the key component side of the address.
 Some time after P2SH was created, Hierarchical Deterministic (HD) wallets arrived.
 HD wallets were later standardized in [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).
 Prior to HD wallets, a wallet is simply a collection of random private keys, the keys baring no relationship to one another.
 HD wallets mean that the private keys belong to the same family, all generated from the same root, called the master key.